-All livestock will be excluded from the Offset Area for the duration of this OAMP.
+There will be no livestock in the Offset Area for the duration of this OAMP.
+The Offset Area is fenced off from adjacent properties and this fencing will be maintained to ensure neighbouring livestock remain excluded from the offset.
 This exclusion will help to reduce habitat degradation and allow recruitment and plant species richness to reach maturity.

 All internal fences, specifically barbed wire, will be removed from the Offset Area.
 Barbed wire fences present a fauna entanglement risk, especially for greater gliders (DCCEEW, 2022b) and impede fauna movement across the site.
-Indicative fences to be removed are provided in Figure 15 (note all fences still being mapped).
+Indicative fences to be removed are provided in Figure 16 (note all fences still being mapped).
 Removal of all internal fences will eliminate the risk of fauna entanglement in the Offset Area.